Nickslp/LinkPanel/README.md

 ## Installation

-LinkPanel is designed to be used primarily in Docker, but the Express.js webserver can be used on it's own just fine.
+LinkPanel is primarily designed to be used in Docker, though you can also run the Express.js web server on its own.

 ### Docker ([DockerHub](https://hub.docker.com/repository/docker/nickslp/linkpanel/))

 #### Prerequisites

-Make sure Docker and Docker Compose are installed on your system.
-You can download Docker from Docker's official website.
+Ensure Docker and Docker Compose are installed on your system.
+You can download Docker from [Docker's official website](https://www.docker.com).
 Docker Compose is included with Docker Desktop on Windows and Mac, but for Linux, you may need to install it separately.

 The easiest way to create a Docker container with LinkPanel is using docker-compose.yml.

-#### Step 1: Create a docker-compose.yml File
+#### Step 1: Create a docker-compose.yml file
 In the directory where you want to set up LinkPanel, create a file named `docker-compose.yml` with the following content:

 ```